ShimiYadan/db/README.md

 This module throws errors when there are issues with connecting to the MongoDB server or executing database operations.
 You should handle these errors appropriately in your application.

 # Usage
-Here are some example usages of the module:

 import { DB } from 'db'

 import * as dotenv from 'dotenv'